public class EventFilter extends Object implements EventHandler

 Also note that the integrator expect that once an event has occurred,

 the sign of the switching function at the start of the next step (i.e.

 just after the event) is the opposite of the sign just before the event.

-This consistency between the steps
+This consistency between the steps must be preserved,

 exceptions related to root not being bracketed will occur.